South Cooking Lake: Overview

 In 1891, the first settlers arrived at South Cooking Lake and began to farm the area.
 By 1894, Cooking Lake began attracting visitors from nearby settlements including Edmonton for recreational purposes, with large scale recreational infrastructure being developed by 1900.
 Popular activities included sailing, swimming, and picnicking.
 Large numbers of game including lynx, fox, mink, muskrat, elk, deer, moose, wolves, coyotes, and black bears drew sportsmen to the area, while the lake's plentiful fish stocks led it be fished commercially until 1926.

 Recreational villages composed of summer cottages, including at South Cooking Lake, quickly developed around Cooking Lake.
 The Grand Trunk Pacific Railway connecting Edmonton to Winnipeg was even specifically routed to run close to South Cooking Lake to permit greater access to the lake for city residents.
 Special trains were also run on weekends to ferry passengers.

 Although a predominantly summer village community, permanent residents of South Cooking Lake steadily grew and in 1923 the South Cooking Lake Community League was founded.

-Today it is still possible to see a variety of wildlife and birds throughout the area.
-There is a day-use park, which is a great place for family picnics, boating, and windsurfing.
+Today it is possible to see a variety of wildlife and birds throughout the area.
+There is a day-use park for picnics, boating, and windsurfing.
 There is a boat launch, walking trails, picnic sites, and waterfowl viewing areas.
-The community hall has been completely renovated and is available for rent.
+The community hall has been renovated and is available for rent.